 During the caliphate of Ali ibn Abi Talib (may Allah be pleased with him), there was a brief but successful military intervention in the region.
 Al-Harith ibn Murrah led a campaign in the area and achieved a notable victory, capturing valuable booty and prisoners of war.
 This further highlighted the strategic importance of the region and the potential for spreading Islam through military and non-military means.

-The Umayyad Caliphate’s Involvement For The Spread Of Islam In India
+The Umayyad Caliphate’s Involvement in the Spread Of Islam In India

-The Umayyad Caliphate, under the leadership of Muawiya ibn Abi Sufyan (may Allah be pleased with him), renewed efforts to open the Indian subcontinent to Islam.
+The spread of Islam in India began to take a decisive shape during the Umayyad Caliphate, Muawiya ibn Abi Sufyan (may Allah be pleased with him), who renewed efforts to open the Indian subcontinent to Islam.
 In 44 AH (665 CE), Muawiya sent al-Muhallab ibn Abi Sufra with an army to invade the Sindh region, marking the beginning of formal military expeditions into India.
 The initial expeditions were met with fierce resistance, but the Umayyad forces managed to secure some territories.

 Islamic Expansion Under The Abbasids In India